spacetimeengineer/mupy/README.md

 All subdirectories which contain a license will be represented by that license.
 This is always a subdirectory representing a family code or name-space.
 In this way mupy can be thought of as an abstraction that makes efficient calls to some library which may contain a different license.
 Additionally one could protect a library with authentication / permissions systems.

 ### mupy.core license
 The top level directory license applies to all contained files and directories EXCEPT for family code files and directories which should be thought of as python sub-packages which always contain their own source code file, license and digital-twin python class.
 This license overrides the top level license and applies to all same-directory-files and same-directory-directories.
-The mupy.core serves as an abstraction layer to the hardware family libraries which it essentially makes function calls to containing parametrization which is extracted from system-codes.

 ### mupy.lib licenses
 Individual hardware families are guided by their own license agreements.
 Each hardware family directory will posses a license file.
 The mupy package makes calls to these libraries which exist as sub-directories currently.